tamjid-ahsan/Garment-worker-efficiency/README.md

-Overall good performance.
+Overall average performance.
 Can detect majority of true negatives and positives, with good recall and and f1.
 ROC curve also looks good.